-6.4.1 Commercial face veneers used in flush door shutters shall conform to the requirements specified for veneers in IS 710.

-6.4.2 Decorative face veneers used in flush door shutters shall conform to the requirements of Type 1 decorative veneers specified in IS 1328.

-6.5 Cross-bands and face veneers made from species of timber marked with an asterisk in Annex B used shall be treated in accordance with 6.1.5.
+- 6.4.1 Commercial face veneers used in flush door shutters shall conform to the requirements specified for veneers in IS 710. - 6.4.2 Decorative face veneers used in flush door shutters shall conform to the requirements of Type 1 decorative veneers specified in IS 1328. - 6.5 Cross-band and face veneers made from species of timber marked with an asterisk in Annex B and sapwood of all other timbers used shall be preservative treated before assembly as specified in 6.1.5.1.
 Preservative treated plywood shall be used as specified in their respective Indian Standards (see 6.2.1 and 6.2.2).